-The tourism and events industries have an international focus and a global outlook is essential for all graduates.
+The tourism industry has an international focus and a global outlook is essential for all graduates.
 Our courses encourage students to become ethically and socially conscious and to be aware of the finite nature of resources and systems.
 The development of this attribute is intrinsic to their learning, embedded in our teaching activities and underpins everything the student does.
 Learning is underpinned by wide ranging and global literature which engages in varied community practices.
-The students learn through case studies from around the world in order to develop a practical understanding of tourism and events in different cultural contexts.
+The students learn through case studies from around the world in order to develop a practical understanding of tourism in different cultural contexts.
 Students are encouraged to study a language, to undertake a field trip abroad and to engage in our exchange programme.
-We have a highly diverse student group which provides opportunities to learn about other cultures and to think about their own communities and events within a global context.
+We have a highly diverse student group which provides opportunities to learn about other cultures and to think about their own communities within a global context.

-Socially, environmentally and ethically aware
+• Socially, environmentally and ethically aware